ro0NL/symfony-http-responder/README.md

 ];
 ```

-# Creating a Providing Responder
+# Create a Providing Responder

+Provide custom respond types using the `ProvidingResponder`.

 ```php
 use ro0NL\HttpResponder\ProvidingResponder;